 Also ensure that you clean the water bowls thoroughly every day to prevent dirt and grime build up which could deter your cat from drinking from them.

 Want to know more?

 We hope this answered your questions about how to get your cat to drink more water.
-If you do have another question about your cat’s water intake, feline health or any other questions about cats then we’d like to help.
-Submit your question below.
+If you have other questions about your cat’s water intake, your cat’s health, or other facts about your feline friend then we’d like to help – sign up to our newsletter below.